Not many colleges in Wisconsin offer Anthropology as a program. Just 3 to be precise.

 Students will pay prices around $58,698 and $345,008 in Wisconsin to get their Anthropology degree.

 Students with an Anthropology degree earn a starting salary of about $35,433 and a mid-career salary of around $61,437.
 Check out the best Anthropology colleges within Wisconsin.

 Next you'll find the very best colleges and universities in Wisconsin for studying Anthropology.
 Our ranking methodology includes only the colleges in the state and evaluates them determined by aspects like graduate salaries, student to teacher ratio, and more.

 University of Wisconsin - Madison is a great decision for students pursuing an Anthropology degree.
 In addition to its bachelor's programs, University of Wisconsin - Madison offers graduate degrees in Anthropology.
-Want a sizable student body?
-This college has over 20,000 students on campus.
+Madison, Wisconsin is an ideal setting for individuals who like the fast-paced city life.

 University of Wisconsin - Milwaukee is a wonderful decision for individuals interested in an Anthropology major.
 University of Wisconsin - Milwaukee offers graduate degrees in anthropology for those interested in an advanced degree.
 The location in a main urban center is wonderful for students trying to find adequate options for social networking, excitement, and discovery.

 Don't be concerned about affording University of Wisconsin - Milwaukee; 52.0% of their students obtain financial assistance.
 Graduates of University of Wisconsin - Milwaukee typically do not have difficulties paying off their student debt; just 6.0% have defaulted on their loans.
 Ever wish colleges were graded with a report card?
 Now they are.
 Have a look at University of Wisconsin - Milwaukee's scorecard.